Dr. Daniel C. Krawczyk

 “Since coming to Dallas, my work and career have grown a great deal through the collaborative efforts available at UT Dallas.
 The structure of BBS enables new opportunities in research and a coming together of a diverse group of minds over challenging neurological problems.”

-Dr. Daniel C. Krawczyk’s research examines higher cognitive abilities and how people apply their past memories to make decisions about their current situations.
-His work spans multiple fields, including virtual reality gaming assessments, social cognition, human reasoning and how expertise affects thinking.
+Dr. Daniel C. Krawczyk’s research examines higher cognition, human values and decision-making.
+His work has spanned multiple fields, including cognitive assessments, game-based simulations, social cognition, human reasoning and how expertise affects people’s thinking.

-“My core motivation is to make discoveries about the mind and brain while trying to gain insights into disease.
-A large driving force in my career is to take what we learn from our research and find new ways to treat disease,” Krawczyk said.
+“My core motivation is to make discoveries about the mind and brain while also gaining insights into disease.
+A large driving force in my career is to take what we learn from our research and find new ways to treat disease and improve brain functions,” said Krawczyk.

-Krawczyk received a bachelor’s degree in psychology from the State University of New York at Fredonia in 1998, followed by master’s and doctoral degrees from the University of California, Los Angeles, in the same field in 2000 and 2003, respectively.
+Krawczyk received a Bachelor of Arts in psychology from the State University of New York at Fredonia in 1998, followed by master’s and doctoral degrees from the University of California, Los Angeles, in psychology (cognitive neuroscience) in 2000 and 2003, respectively.